Our School Curriculum

 Children progress at different rates and have differing strengths and weaknesses.
-Our curriculum aims to strike a balance between the core skills (English and Maths) and the foundation subject skills (Science, History, Geography, Design and Technology, Computing, Physical Education, Religious Education, Art and Design, Music, Languages and Personal Development); in order that children’s talents can be exploited and applied more widely.
+Our curriculum aims to strike a balance between the core skills (English and Maths) and the foundation subject skills (Science, History, Geography, Design and Technology, Computing, Physical Education, Religious Education, Art and Design, Music, Languages and Relationships & Health Education); in order that children’s talents can be exploited and applied more widely.

-Click on the relevant links below to see an overview of the termly curriculum subject content for each year group…
+Click on the relevant links below to see overviews of the termly curriculum subject content for each year group…

 A daily Phonic session is planned and delivered in Nursery, Reception, Year 1 and Year 2, following the Letters and Sounds programme.
 For those children who do not achieve the expected standard in the Year 1 Phonics Screening test, further Phonics support is put in place in Year 2 and children then retake the Screening test at the end of Year 2.

-Banded books are used for individual reading at home and for Guided Reading in school.
+Banded books are used for individual reading at home.
 A range of schemes are utilised, including:

 - Collins Big Cats

 - Cambridge Reading

 High quality, real texts are used for teaching reading in school through our Whole Class Guided Reading approach.